The Westin Playa Bonita is approximately a 40-minute drive (13.7 miles) from Tocumen International Airport (airport code PTY).

 Additional information on Panamanian embassies and visa applications:

-At present all congress attendees, including exhibit booth personnel, will be required to attest that they and any guests they bring to social events have been vaccinated against COVID-19 and will not attend the meeting or social events if they feel unwell or display any symptoms of COVID-19.
+At present all congress attendees, including exhibit booth personnel, will be required to attest that they and any guests they bring to social events have met the standards of entry into Panama, which include being fully vaccinated for COVID-19 by a scheme endorsed by the WHO, EMA, and FDA, or receiving a negative COVID-19 test, and/or 14-day quarantine.

 As you make your travel plans, we recommend the following: